OUR PIPELINE IS MAKING THE IMPOSSIBLE POSSIBLE

 OVERVIEW

-Our investigational gene therapy for Parkinson’s disease associated with GBA mutations (PD-GBA) is on track for IND submission in the second quarter of 2025.
-Our third program is in IND-enabling studies for Friedreich’s ataxia (FA) and is aiming to target CNS, cardiac, and sensory manifestations with a single candidate.
+We are developing an investigational therapy for STXBP1-developmental and epileptic encephalopathy (STXBP1-DEE) and an investigational therapy for Parkinson’s disease associated with GBA mutations (PD-GBA).
+We are also working on an investigational therapy for Friedreich’s ataxia (FA) which is aiming to target CNS, cardiac, and sensory manifestations with a single IV infusion.

 CAP-002: Capsida’s Program for STXBP1-DEE